paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 While Git Worktrees exist for a while now, a lot of people are starting to use them more often these days.

 > One of the hardest things for me to grasp in this new agentic development era was Git Worktrees.
-And their real power is simple: they let you do meaningful extra work without disrupting your current workflow.
+And their real power is simple: they let you do additional meaningful work without disrupting your current workflow.
 >
 > -- Paulo Vilarinho